nina-mir/CSC317-assignments/assignment-5/READme.md

 ### index.html
 #### General Info

+This files is the entry point to your website.
+To use GitHub Pages, this file needs to exist at the root of your repo.
+If it is not present, GitHub Pages will not deploy your website.
+It is vital that you verify that these requirements are met for a successful deployment.

 #### Required features:
 1. A custom banner image created by you using basic SVG elements.
     - The banner width must be the full width of the screen.